 It’s summer, and with gorgeous vegetables everywhere — practically rolling right out into the street (seriously, there was a watermelon in the road on the way to the post office Saturday morning) — we think about healthier options now more than any other season.
 Cheese is many things, but I wouldn’t include “healthy” among them.

-I’m not giving up cheese any time soon, but I just thought I’d mention the guacamole thing.
+I’m not giving up cheese any time soon (edited to say: I have given it up, and life is grand!), but I just thought I’d mention the guacamole thing.
 Try your next vegetarian tacos without cheese but lots of guac, and see if you really miss it.

 I also want to share a little secret that few realize: raw corn is rrr’awesome!
 Now, I’m not going all hippy-dippy here by saying the word “raw,” like I’m trying to get you to stop cooking everything and wear hemp and buy electric cars and stuff.
 All valid choices, but not my point.

 No, I simply mean that corn cut fresh from the cob does not need to be cooked.
 It’s sweet and tender and sweet and crunchy and sweet, and if there’s one new thing you try this summer, I’d say, raw corn.